munificent/craftinginterpreters/book/inheritance.md

 </aside>

-Lox is a dynamically-typed language, so our requirements are much simpler.
+Lox is a dynamically typed language, so our requirements are much simpler.
 Basically, it means that if you can call some method on an instance of the superclass, you should be able to call that method when given an instance of the subclass.
 In other words, methods are inherited from the superclass.

 This lines up with one of the goals of inheritance -- to give users a way to reuse code across classes.
-Implementing this in our interpreter is astonishingly easy:
+Implementing this in our interpreter is astonishingly easy.

 ^code find-method-recurse-superclass (3 before, 1 after)